MicrosoftDocs/appcenter-docs/docs/sdk/distribute/xamarin.md

 ```

 > [!NOTE]
-> This method must be called before App Center start. `PUBLIC` is also the default value.
+> This method must be called before App Center start. `Public` is also the default value.

 ## Customize or localize the in-app update dialog